 Food & Drink

 The general cost of living and the scarcity of space in Japan and Tokyo especially has meant that kitchens in mansions are compact and functional with little space for food preparation.
 Partly because of this there are many restaurants and eateries offering lunch and dinner for ¥800-1000.
 Breakfast sets at cafes can be purchased for as little as ¥400.
 This, of course, is if you choose to eat out.
-Costs drop significantly if you are cooking yourself and university canteens will be about half that price.
-Additionally, convenience stores—found everywhere in Japan—sell fresh salads, sandwiches, and other foods for ¥200-500.
-Average food costs per month is estimated at about ¥25,000.
+Costs drop significantly if you are cooking yourself, and university canteens usually provide meals such as ramen and curry pork cutlets for ¥300-500.
+Convenience stores are also another good option, selling fresh salads, sandwiches, and other meals for ¥200-500.
+Average food costs per month is estimated at around ¥25,000.